-I recently picked up a few ounces of dark chili at the local Latin American grocery store.
+I recently picked up a few ounces of dark chili powder at the local Latin American grocery store.
 Have you ever tried it?
-This dark version of chili has its spices roasted longer to give a slightly earthier and smoky flavor, making it better suited for hearty dishes such as soups, stews, and naturally, chili.
+This dark version of chili powder was roasted longer to give a slightly earthier and smoky flavor, making it better suited for hearty dishes such as soups, stews, and naturally, chili.
 It also gives chili a darker color and makes it unique in a way.

 This chili took a bit longer than usual to cook – about three hours, due to a large amount of beef stock in this recipe.
 Typically, the chilies I made before took about 1 1/2 to 2 hours to cook.
 But it was totally worth it.
 Beefy from chuck and beef stock, hearty, earthy, bacon-y and spicy – it turned out super delicious and flavorful.